Thursday 11 December 2014

 Saturday 30th August 2014

 On the final day of my holiday on the Pembrokeshire Coast Path I was surprised to realise that I was disappointed to be leaving Pembrokeshire.
 I had become used to walking many miles along the coast and despite the often unchanging routine of the landscape I missed it when I moved away from the coast.
-The last section of the coastal path that I was going to do on this holiday was twelve miles from the Manorbier Youth Hostel to village of Bosherston where I had to catch a bus to start my journey home.
+The last section of the coastal path that I did on this holiday was twelve miles from the Manorbier Youth Hostel to village of Bosherston where I had to catch a bus to start my journey home.
 When I left the hostel the sun was shining, which I felt was a welcome change from the previous day and what had unfortunately been the norm for much of this holiday.
-The rocks on this section of the Pembrokeshire coast are red sandstone, which contrasted strikingly with the volcanic rocks seen earlier in my holiday.
+The rocks on this section of the Pembrokeshire coast are red sandstone, which contrasted strikingly with the volcanic rocks that I had seen earlier in my holiday.
 There were none of the high, dramatic sea cliffs and instead the coast was more heavily eroded with gently descending slopes down to the sea.

 The change in the rock was obvious and led to a clear change in the coastline with caves, blowholes and arches becoming common place.
 This section of Pembrokeshire has been described as typifying why the coast was worthy of National Park status, but unless I was in too much of a hurry I really couldn’t see the appeal.
-While the coastline was heavily eroded forming a complex line of cliffs the land above the cliffs was flat and uninteresting apart from the multitudinous wildflowers that covered the meadows wherever farming allowed.
+While the coastline was heavily eroded into a complex line of cliffs, the land above the cliffs was flat and uninteresting apart from the multitudinous wildflowers that covered the meadows wherever farming allowed.
 Unfortunately I prefer the more rugged, brutal landscape of the volcanic rocks to this more beautiful, soft landscape of limestone.
 After lingering far too briefly at the delectable Barafundle Bay I headed out onto Stackpole Head where limestone tried its utmost to change my mind.

 No comments: